-A lifelong defined-benefit pension is paid to the previous Deputy Chairman who resigned at AGM 2023, based on the ITP plan.
-To cover the company's pension commitment, which amounted to TSEK 5,693 at December 31, 2023, pension insurance plans have been signed with a market value of TSEK 5,576 as at December 31, 2023.
-During 2023, the company had no expenses for this commitment.
-There are no other pension commitments for the Parent Company's Board members
+Pension is paid to survivors of a former senior executive.
+To cover the company's pension commitment, which amounted to TSEK 2,566 at December 31, 2024, pension insurance plans have been signed with a market value of TSEK 2,581 as at December 31, 2024.
+There are no pension commitments for the Parent Company's Board members